 Women stand to lose a lot when they become involved in the criminal justice system.
 The knock-on effects on family life or employment stretch far into the future.
 And institutional racism that inflates the chances of women from BAME backgrounds receiving a conviction means that groups that are already discriminated against when it comes to employment suffer even more setbacks.

-Studies have proven that even having a name on your job application that suggests you are from an ethnic minority background slashes your chances of being asked to interview.
+Studies have proven that having a name on your job application that suggests you are from an ethnic minority background slashes your chances of being asked to interview.
 British citizens from ethnic minority backgrounds have to send, on average, 60% more job applications to get a positive response from employers compared to their white counterparts.
 Add to this the significant barrier of having a criminal record to declare, and your chances of securing meaningful employment diminish.
 Knowledge of this fact leads many great candidates to have a defeatist attitude or lack self-esteem.

 ‘The intersections of my identity, my ethnicity, mental health issues, debt, low income, the area I live in – it all collides and makes an impact.’